shtosti/sentimenal_BERT/README.md

-# sentimenal_BERT
-A tutorial for fine-tuning BERT-based model for sentiment detection using Simple Transformers

 ---
 # Emotion Regression: How angry are you?
 ----

+A tutorial for fine-tuning BERT-based model for sentiment detection using Simple Transformers

 # Useful Resources
 * Regression with simple transformers: https://simpletransformers.ai/docs/regression/